Josef Newgarden wins his first Indy 500, gives Roger Penske his 19th victory

 Ericsson finished second in a Honda for Chip Ganassi Racing, and he immediately criticized IndyCar's decision to hold a one-lap shootout to the checkered flag.
 The Swede believed the race should have ended under caution, with him the winner, rather than having the green flag fly on the first lap out of the pits.

 “I think it wasn’t enough laps to go to do what we did.
 I don’t think it’s safe to go out of the pits on cold tires for a restart when half the field is sort of still trying to get out on track when we go green," Ericsson said.
-"I don’t think it’s a fair way to end the race.
-I don’t think it’s a right way to end the race.
-So I can’t agree with that.

-“It is what it is.
-I just have to deal with it.
-I think I did everything I could,” he added.
-"So for sure it’s hard to swallow.”
+“I can’t agree with that.”

 Newgarden and Ericsson were followed by Santino Ferrucci, who gave 88-year-old A.J.
 Foyt his team's best finish in the iconic race that Super Tex won four times since Kenny Bräck reached victory lane in 1999.